srstanic/srstanic.github.io/_posts/2017-10-14-firebase-realtime-database-lists-sorting-pagination-filtering.md

 Each agent object has a property named `timezone_gmt_offset` with a signed number value representing the GMT offset.

 Out of the box, Firebase Realtime Database offers a couple of ways to sort and paginate object lists.
-These [two](https://howtofirebase.com/collection-queries-with-firebase-b95a0193745d) [articles](https://howtofirebase.com/firebase-data-structures-pagination-96c16ffdb5ca) cover the basics of querying and pagination pretty well.
+These [two](https://howtofirebase.com/collection-queries-with-firebase-b95a0193745d){:target="_blank"}<!-- markup clean_ --> [articles](https://howtofirebase.com/firebase-data-structures-pagination-96c16ffdb5ca){:target="_blank"}<!-- markup clean_ --> cover the basics of querying and pagination pretty well.
 I suggest you go read them if you are just starting out with the Firebase Realtime Database and then come back.

 Pagination
 ----------

 Now, let's assume that for the efficiency reasons we decided to implement the cursor based pagination.
 Here is how we will go about implementing it.

 We will use the `orderByChild()` method to specify the sorting and the `timezone_gmt_offset` property to sort the agents by the timezone they are operating in.
 To limit the results to the desired page size, we will use the `limitToFirst()` method.
 When retrieving data for one page, we will get N+1 items, where N is the size of the page.
+That additional item we retrieve is used as a cursor for the next page.
 In our examples, we will make the page size to be 4 and for each page we will retrieve 5 items:

 ```javascript
 firebase.database()